-If you'd prefer to make vegan ricotta from scratch, try this recipe.
 A layer of ricotta adds some creaminess that plays well with crispy toasted bread and juicy fruit.
 It also helps keep the fruit stay on top of the bread (read: you won't get strawberry stains on your new white linen shirt!).

 More summer appetizer ideas

 - Rainbow Summer Slaw